AlanIsaacCardozo/nosh2/readme.md

 	vaccine_temp - Vaccine temperature log
 	vitals - List of vital signs in a patient encounter.

-### Contributing To NOSH ChartingSystem
+### Contributing To Simplenote ChartingSystem

 **All issues and pull requests should be filed on the [shihjay2/nosh-core](http://github.com/shihjay2/nosh2) repository.**

 ### License

-NOSH ChartingSystem is open-sourced software licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/)
+Simplenote ChartingSystem is open-sourced software licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/)